sbigaret/electre_diviz/README.rst

 =============

 This is a collection of modules written for MCDA framework/suite `Diviz
 <http://diviz.org>`_.
-They implement following routines or concepts taken from
+They implement following concepts taken from the Electre
-Electre family methods:
+family of methods:

+* concordance, concordance with interactions between criteria

-* (Electre Is) Binary Discordance, Binary Outranking, Find Kernel
+* discordance, binary discordance (Electre Is)

-* (Electre IV) Credibility
+* credibility (Electre TRI, Electre IV)

-* (Electre TRI-C) Concordance, Discordances, Credibility, Class Assignment, Simplified Class Assignment

-* (Electre TRI) Concordance, Discordances, Credibility, Class Assignment

-* Concordance with Interactions Between Criteria.

-The four modules from Electre TRI method are basically equivalent to ``ElectreTriExploitation`` module, which is already present in Diviz as a single, "monolithic" module.
-The idea behind this split is that for some use-cases it may be convenient (or even necessary) to get the possibility to access those parts separately.
+* finding the kernel of a graph (Electre Is)

+* class assignments (Electre TRI, TRI-C, TRI-rC)

+* outranking (crisp)

-Please note that modules' names refer to certain methods (e.g. Electre TRI) only as points of reference for their users (i.e. to hint where those modules originate from) - they are *not* meant to suggest the only possible context in which they should operate (although you rather don't want to use Credibility from Electre TRI in Electre IV context, though).
+Please note that we refer to certain methods here (e.g. Electre TRI) only as points of reference for their users (i.e. as a hint where these concepts originate from) - they are *not* meant to suggest the only possible context in which they should operate (although you rather don't want to use Credibility from Electre TRI in Electre IV context).

+It is also worth mentioning that most of the modules can accept as input both 'alternatives vs alternatives' and 'alternatives vs profiles' (boundary, central) types of comparisons ('most' i.e. 'where it makes sense').

 More detailed descriptions of the modules can be found in their respective ``description-wsDD.xml`` files.